 - two twin towers

-95 Responses to “Let the Word Do the Work”
+95 thoughts on “Let the Word Do the Work”

 Nicely put.
 This type of thing happens so often that I think we’ve become almost completely desensitized.
 It’s something that writers at all levels need to hear reiterated on occasion.